GSTT-CIDR/network_hub/docs/alternative_deployment.md

 ## Install validation
 5. Navigate to the root of the ```CIDR_metagenomics_vX.X``` directory.
 6. Move ```CIDR_metagenomics_vX.X/GSTT_control_sample_XX``` to the allocated directory for MinKNOW data outputs (from Install instructions: Step 4).
-7. activate the apptainer conder environment:
+7. activate the apptainer conda environment:
 ```conda activate apptainer```
 7. Initiate the run for analysing the control dataset:
 ```